zxue/ibm-mas-cpd-deployment-tools/README.md

 ## List MAS application resources

 When you deploy MAS applications such as MAS Manage with playbooks, you wait for application and workspace to be ready.
-If you are curious of what application resources are and what each resource status is, you can use the tool, `list_mas_status` to obtain the information.
+If you are curious of what application resources are and what each resource status is, you can use the [playbook](docs/list_mas_status.yml), `list_mas_status` to obtain the information.

 ```
 # change mas_devops_path to point to your local mas devops repo in the yaml file